Manufacturer, Supplier & Exporter of

 The process of colouring or altering the colour of clothes or textiles using various dyes is referred to as fabric dyeing.
 At many stages of the textile production process, such as yarn dying, piece dying, or garment dying, fabric dyeing can be done.
 The choice of dye and dyeing technique will depend on the specific fabric being dyed, as well as the desired colour and application method.
 Common types of fabric dyes include acid dyes, reactive dyes, direct dyes, vat dyes, disperse dyes, and more.
 The dyeing process can involve different variables, such as temperature, pH, and time, which can affect the final colour and quality of the fabric.

-Megha International for Fabric Dyeing:
+Dyes offered by Megha International for Fabric Dyeing:

 Reactive Dyes: Reactive dyes are commonly used in fabric dyeing because they are highly versatile and can be used to dye a variety of natural and synthetic fibers, including cotton, rayon, and nylon.
 They are called “reactive” because they chemically react with the fiber molecules to form a covalent bond, resulting in a long-lasting and colourfast dye.